-There's a general myth that you can't travel once you have kids.
+There’s a general myth that you can’t travel once you have kids.
 Not true.
-As a parent of a 3-year-old who has been to three foreign countries – yes, Canada counts! – I'm here to tell you that travel can be done, as long as you plan ahead and take things slowly.
+As a parent of a 3-year-old who has been to three foreign countries – yes, Canada counts! – I’m here to tell you that travel can be done, as long as you plan ahead and take things slowly.
 Plus, seek out deals that pay for themselves and then some.
-Here are some of the best strategies I've found to save and survive while traveling with a young child.
+Here are some of the best strategies I’ve found to save and survive while traveling with kids.

 1. Pack smart